 A complete description of the website and online platform is included in D2.4.
-In this context, it is important to outline that the website is a living space; it will be maintained and further developed to be as active and attractive as possible.
-In that sense, regular news articles will be posted and the website will have all social media platforms integrated.
+In this context it is important to outline that the website is a living space, meaning that it will be maintained and further developed to be as active and attractive as possible.
+In that sense regular news articles are posted and the website have all social media platforms integrated.
 All project partners are in charge of providing information for the publication of news in the website to CE.

 The RURALIZATION website also serves as a place for project partners to share information about the project progress and deliverables, through the private area of the website.

-The website is currently in English with the possibility to have multi-lingual versions.
+The website is currently in English, French, Spanish, German and Finnish with the possibility to have more translated versions.
 Project partners willing to have the version of the website available in their native language should be in charge of making the translation and send texts to CE.